vnkishortech/git-learning/README.md

 git commit -am "comment" -- '-am' will add and commit files

-git pull --whatever on the server to download them in my computer
+git pull --whatever on the server to download them in my computer.